texfaq/texfaq.github.io/FAQ-labelfig.md

 exception being MetaPost, which allows you to program the labels, in (La)TeX, in the middle of specifying your graphic).

-Placing 'labels' on graphics produced by all those _other_ tools is what we discuss here.
+Placing ''labels'' on graphics produced by all those _other_ tools is what we discuss here.
 (Note that the term ''label'' should be liberally interpreted; many of the techniques _were_ designed for use when applying labels to figures, but they may be used equally well